ONEcampaign/trade-explorer/src/index.md

         </p>

         <p class="normal-text">
-            Figures expressed as a percentage of GDP are calculated by dividing the trade value (in 2015 constant USD) by the GDP (also in 2015 constant USD) for that specific year and country.
-GDP figures are taken from the World Economic Outlook via the <a href="https://github.com/ONEcampaign/bblocks_data_importers">bblocks_data_importers</a> package and converted from current to 2015 constant USD using pydeflate.
+            Figures expressed as a share of GDP are based on World Economic Outlook GDP data, retrieved via the <a href="https://github.com/ONEcampaign/bblocks_data_importers">bblocks_data_importers</a>.
+When data is grouped by year (e.g., in plots), the share of GDP refers to the GDP of the selected country or country group for that specific year.
+When grouped by product category (e.g., in tables), it refers to the combined GDP of the selected country or country group over the chosen time period.
         </p>

         <p class="normal-text">